plone/pastanaga-angular/projects/pastanaga/src/lib/dialog/README.md

 ## Basic usage

-The component to display a dialog must implement `IDialog` interface and have a `DialogComponent` component in its template.
+The component to display a dialog must implement `IDialog` interface and have a `<pa-dialog>` component in its template.

 ```typescript
 import { Component, ViewChild } from '@angular/core';